Scaling evaluation systems for agentic platforms from prototype to prod

 Capturing Signal from Humans in the Loop

-If you're not Boris Cherny with his instant feedback loop, you need to design your agents to expose a signal for good and bad outcomes:
+If you're not Boris Cherny with his instant feedback loop, you need to design your agents to expose a signal for good or bad outcomes:

 Explicit signals: Thumbs up/down ratings (like ChatGPT)